Alby, Botkyrka

 The hill at Alby as seen from Flottsbro.

 Alby is a suburb in Botkyrka Municipality within Stockholm.
-Alby has one of the 100 stations of the Stockholm metro system.
+Alby has one of the 100 stations of the Stockholm Metro system.

 Alby, a municipal area in Botkyrka, had a population of approximately 11,400 in 2011.

+In 1997, those with a foreign background were 65.1%, increasing to 77.3% in 2008, and 86.9% in 2024.

 Alby Centre

 Alby centre was renovated during the 1990s, creating a new square and more premises for entrepreneurs.

 During the year 2000, Alby Centre was repainted inside, and Alby's only heated garage received a substantial facelift.
 Additionally, two new shops were opened, and the health care centre increased its activity.
 The convenience store (Vi) makes large investments, and the whole of Alby exudes a new belief in the future.

 Nature

 Alby lies by a lake, called Albysjön.
 Also not far from Alby lies Flottsbro, a place for fun recreation, both for winter and summer activities.
 Also, one of the better baseball fields lies in Alby, and one of Europe's better softball teams practice and play in Alby.
 Also, a small harbour lies in a small bay where the boats are protected from gust and waves.
 It has been there for a few decades now and is still a nice place to polish your boat during the spring.